ray33ee/tusab/README.md

 As of June 1st 2021, Google will no longer support unlimited High-quality picture uploads.

+Tusab can still be used as before, the only difference is that images uploaded WILL count towards the user's storage.

 ## What

 Google cloud storage allows unlimited storage of certain file types.
 Files created using Google Drive's applications and images uploaded to Google Photos at high quality qualify.